rikard-sics/leshan/README.md

 (Skip if development or changing the code is not desired)

-1. Run "mvn eclipse:eclipse" in the leshan and californium subfolders
+1. Run the script "setup-dev.sh"
 (Maven version 3.9.9 or higher is recommended)

 3. Start Eclipse, then import the following projects: